5 Year Agreement (5YA) funding

-Although you are no longer required to set aside 10% of your 5YA funding as a contingency, you may set up a project called ‘Contingency’ and hold this for any unexpected urgent health and safety or essential infrastructure projects.
+Although you're no longer required to set aside 10% of your 5YA funding as a contingency, you may set up a project called ‘Contingency’ and hold this for any unexpected urgent health and safety or essential infrastructure projects.

 5. Unspent 5YA budgets

 In your 10YPP all your 5YA funding will be committed to projects.
-If any projects are not completed within the 5 years, the 5YA budget will be transferred to your next 5YA period.
+If any projects aren't completed within the 5 years, the 5YA budget will be transferred to your next 5YA period.

 6. Advances on next 5YA budget

-We do not give advances on 5YA budgets.
-If you need to carry a project across 2 5YA periods because you can’t afford it in one period, you should break it into 2 separate contracts.
+We don't give advances on 5YA budgets.
+If you need to carry a project across two 5YA periods because you can’t afford it in 1 period, you should break it into 2 separate contracts.

 7. When Ministry approval is needed

-You must get our approval before doing something that is outside 5YA spending rules.
+You must get our approval before doing something that's outside 5YA spending rules.

 In addition, all projects over $500,000 must be confirmed by the board by 30 June of the year before the project starts.